 One important innovation area is Sustainability.
 I am actively doing research myself in this area and have published many papers and given numerous talks on sustainability.
 At the ACS national meeting in August 2020, I organized a SCHB symposium on “Sustainable Green Chemistry: Bench to Market”, with the goal of promoting sustainability and showcasing successful product development in the chemical and polymer business sectors.
 At the ACS national meeting in April 2021, I co-organized a Presidential/AGFD symposium on “Sustainability: Advances and Applications,” with an emphasis on food, agriculture, and biobased materials.
 In 2022, I co-organized an ENVR symposium on “Innovative Materials and Techniques for Environmental Sustainability” at ACS national meeting in March 2022, a POLY symposium on “Green Polymer Chemistry and Sustainability” at ACS national meeting in August 2022, and a “Sustainable Green Chemistry” symposium at the SERMACS meeting in Puerto Rico in October 2022.
 In addition, I co-edited a two-volume book on “Green Polymer Chemistry and Sustainability” with Rich Gross, which was published by ACS Books in December 2020.
 I also wrote two C&EN Comment articles on Sustainability (2/10/2020; 3/15/2021) and an article in the ACS Industry Matters newsletter on 11/4/2021.

 Another important growth area includes the virtual and the digitized technologies.
-We have all seen the increasing popularity of Zoom meetings and virtual communications during the pandemic since March 2020.
-I have certainly benefitted from virtual meetings in my many engagements during the past three years.
+We all saw the importance and the popularity of Zoom meetings and virtual communications since the pandemic in 2020.
+I certainly benefitted from virtual meetings in my many engagements in my ACS actvities.
 There is also the growing trend of digitization in chemistry, including the use of artificial intelligence and data science.
 I wrote a C&EN Comment on these trends on 11/8/21.
 I also co-organized an AGFD symposium on this topic as applied to agriculture and food areas in the ACS March 2022 national meeting.

 During the August 2021 ACS Council meeting, I solicited input from ACS Councilors on industrial engagement and support of start-ups from academic inventors.
 In a C&EN Comment on 8/30/2021, I wrote about entrepreneurship, industrial engagement and membership and got good feedbacks from several ACS members.
 The various input and suggestions were compiled and prioritized by a Presidential-Staff working group.
 The information gathered was transferred in April 2022 to the Industry Member Task Force, which was initiated by the Professional and Member Relations Committee (P&MR) of the ACS Board of Directors, with Christina Bodurow as chair.
 (I also served as a Task Force member.)
 At the recommendation of this Task Force, a P&MR Industry Advisory Board was initiated in December 2022 for follow-up and further actions.